ColbyEcology/dispersing.github.io/Teaching/IntroEco/Syllabus.md

 Academic dishonesty includes, but is not limited to: violating clearly stated rules for taking an exam or completing homework; plagiarism (including material from sources without a citation and quotation marks around any borrowed words); claiming another’s work or a modification of another’s work as one’s own; buying or attempting to buy papers or projects for a course; fabricating information or citations; knowingly assisting others in acts of academic dishonesty; misrepresentations to faculty within the context of a course; and submitting the same work, including an essay that you wrote, in more than one course without the permission of the instructors.

 Academic dishonesty is a serious offense against the college.
 Sanctions for academic dishonesty are assigned by an academic review board and may include failure on the assignment, failure in the course, or suspension or expulsion from the College.

+### Athletic participation
+While Colby College is supportive of athletic participation by its students, academics takes priority over athletics.
+Both NCAA and Colby rules prohibit missing class for practices.
+In the case of overlapping commitments between class and athletic competitions, the student must meet with the professor as soon as possible to discuss these overlaps.
+The student may request permission to miss class and make up the missed work; the instructor has final authority either to grant or to withhold permission

+### Sexual misconduct/Title IX statement
+Colby College prohibits and will not tolerate sexual misconduct or gender-based discrimination of any kind.
+Colby is legally obligated to investigate sexual misconduct (including, but not limited to sexual assault and sexual harassment).

+If you wish to speak confidentially about an incident of sexual misconduct, please contact Colby Counseling Services (207-859-4490) or the Director of the Gender and Sexual Diversity Program, Emily Schusterbauer (207-859-4093).

+Students should be aware that faculty members are considered responsible employees; as such, if you disclose an incident of sexual misconduct to a faculty member, they have an obligation to report it to Colby's Title IX Coordinator.
+"Disclosure" may include communication in-person, via email/phone/text, or through class assignments.

+To learn more about sexual misconduct or report an incident, visit [http://www.colby.edu/sexualviolence/](http://www.colby.edu/sexualviolence/).

 {::comment}
 [//]: <link rel="stylesheet" type="text/css" href="mystyle.css">